maid-zone/soundcloak/README.md

 4. *Optional.* Edit config:

-You can make a `soundcloak.json` file in the folder if you want.
-Refer to `soundcloak.json.example` and `lib/cfg/init.go` for configuration values and their meaning.
+Refer to [Configuration guide](#configuration-guide) for configuration information.
+Can be configured from environment variables or JSON file.

 5. Run the container